Ben Schiffer: Television

 Schiffer wrote episodes of Brief Encounters and Spooks: Code 9 in 2006 and 2008, respectively.
 He then would work on the UK teen drama Skins, writing a total of five episodes for the first four series, as well as contributing a story for the episode Abbud in 2011.
 In 2013, he wrote and co-executive produced Dates, created by Skins creator Bryan Elsley for Channel 4.
 He wrote a pilot, Goths, with Jack Thorne, for Shine Media.
 His previous comedy pilot Not Safe For Work won an RTS Student Award in 2010.
 He would contribute episodes to Stan Lee's Lucky Man, Netflix's Young Wallander, Sky's Intergalactic and Ransom, on which he also served as co-producer.

 Most recently, he served as the Creator and Showrunner of The Turkish Detective, an adaptation of Barbara Nadel's 'DI Ikmen' novels for Paramount+.

 Film

 He was cited as one of Screen International's Stars of Tomorrow in 2009 and his screenplay Cheerleaders 3D came second in the 2010 Brit List with 8 Votes.

+Personal life

+Schiffer married Irish actress Emily Taaffe in 2016.
+The couple have a son.